 1. Study in Context

 Always study scripture in its historical, cultural, and literary context.
-Understanding the background of a text can shed light on its meaning and prevent misinterpretations.
+Understanding the background of a text can explain its meaning and prevent misinterpretations.
 Use commentaries, study Bibles, and scholarly articles to gain a deeper understanding of the text.

 2. Pray and Meditate

 Approach scripture with a spirit of prayer and meditation.
-Ask for guidance in understanding the text and applying it to your life.
+Even so, ask for guidance in understanding the text and applying it to your life.
 Reflect on the meaning of the words and how they speak to your heart.

 Many spiritual practices, such as lectio divina in Christianity or Tadabbur al-Quran in Islam, involve slow, contemplative reading of scripture followed by reflection and prayer.
 These practices can help you internalize the teachings of scripture and deepen your relationship with the divine.